 2. Store around the door

 Avoid clutter in an entryway by fitting custom storage that becomes a hidden drop zone.
-This design uses the area above a door as well as the space either side to maximize the space to stash.
+This design uses the area above a door as well as the space on either side to maximize the space to stash.
 Storage instantly elevates any entryway, allowing you to reduce clutter and focus on what looks good in an entryway instead.

 ‘Custom designs can follow the lines of an entryway that isn’t conventionally shaped like this one to provide storage from floor to ceiling, making them well worth the investment,’ says Lucy Searle, global editor in chief of Homes & Gardens.